CHEPSTOW Racecourse Template (Wednesday 5 November 2025)

 OWNERS: Walters Plant (21%) are the new top owners and have 2 runners including the course winner and beaten favourite last time out ROCKING MAN 12.30 & course winner PALACIO 3.00 both trained by the in form Sam Thomas and ridden by Dylan Johnston who claims 3lb.

-Colm Donlon (20%) has a single entry in NECRNAUT 1.00 trained by Paul Nicholls and to be ridden by Harry Cobden.
+Colm Donlon (20%) has a single entry in NECRONAUT 1.00 trained by Paul Nicholls and to be ridden by Harry Cobden.

 Mick Fitzgerald talks about Chepstow Racecourse